Jump to:

 It’s like Pokémon meeting a really good Metroidvania game.
 The 2D-pixel art graphics are clean and colorful, making exploration a visual treat.
 You start as a Monster Keeper tasked with protecting a sanctuary, but things quickly escalate into saving the world.
 Why do video game worlds always need saving?
 Someone should look into that.

 The gameplay blends monster battles with exploration.
 You’re not just battling – you’re solving puzzles, unlocking abilities, and discovering hidden areas.
-The story is engaging but never overwhelming, perfect for players who like their lore to blend in rather than dumped on them.
+The story is engaging but never overwhelming, perfect for players who like their lore blend in rather than be dumped on them.
 New players will appreciate the straightforward mechanics, while veterans can dive into team-building and advanced strategies.
 It’s a satisfying mix of adventure and nostalgia that never gets old.

-8. Bugsnax (Best for Whimsical Explorers)
+10. Bugsnax [Best for Whimsical Explorers]

 Bugsnax

-As the name suggests, it’s bug snacks.
+Bugsnax, as the name suggests, is bug snacks.
 When I first heard about it, I wasn’t quite sure if I’d like it, but here I am, mentioning it in the top 10 best games like Pokémon.
 The graphics are bright and cartoony, like a strange dream that somehow makes sense.
 You play as a journalist investigating Snaktooth Island, a place where food comes to life and everyone’s way too chill about eating sentient strawberries.
 If you like your games bizarre with a side of mystery, this one’s for you.

 It’s part an engaging puzzle game, part creature-catching.
 It’s oddly satisfying to lure a burger with ketchup just to trap it in a net.
 The story dives deeper than you’d expect, exploring themes of identity and acceptance beneath all the snack chaos.
 New players will find it easy to pick up, while veterans can enjoy the creative strategies for catching Bugsnax.
 After playing, maybe you won’t look at snacks the same way ever again.

-9. Coromon (Best for Nostalgia Seekers)
+11. Coromon [Best for Nostalgia Seekers]

 Coromon